joislohnson/personal-website/README.md

    quarto add mcanouil/quarto-iconify
    ```

-## Run the Website
+## 🪟 Run the Website
 To preview the website with R Studio or VS Code, select **Render** (R Studio) or **Preview** (VS Code) to render and preview the website in an embedded window.

 Alternatively, you can use the Terminal.
    ```bash
    quarto preview
    ```
-## Usage
+## 👩‍💻 Usage
 I created pages for my website based on my own preferences.
-Feel free to use whichever page(s) you'd like as a template for your own Quarto website!
+Feel free to use whichever page(s) you'd like as a template for your own Quarto website.
-### About Page
+### 👋 About Page
 When you provide the `about` option to your Quarto document, you can choose from 5 built-in [About Page](https://quarto.org/docs/websites/website-about.html) templates.
 I chose to use the trestles template and used the [iconify](https://github.com/mcanouil/quarto-iconify) extension to add custom icons beneath my headshot.

 Here's the YAML for my about page: